rjspencer/docs/api.md

 :	the text of the comment

 reply_to_id
-:	if it's a comment on a comment, you must also pass the id of the parent comment (i.e. the specific comment you're replying to)
+:	if it's reply to a comment, you must also pass the `id` of the parent comment (i.e. the specific comment you're replying to)

 ### Example Response
 	{